It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 It's audio soundbite number one.

-Rush Limbaugh even suggested he's a Marxist.
+Rush Limbaugh even suggests that he's a Marxist.

 Do you agree with that criticism?